Do It Yourself

-First, Enter your phone number into the phone by going to: Menu >> Contacts >> Add New Contact
+First, enter your phone number into the phone by going to Menu >> Contacts >> Add New Contact

-Once you’ve added yourself to the phone’s contact list, pair your number with the phone’s number 8 key by going to: Menu >> Contacts >> Speed Dial List
+Once you’ve added yourself to the phone’s contact list, pair your number with the phone’s number 8 key by going to Menu >> Contacts >> Speed Dial List

-Use a small Phillips head screw driver to remove the screws.
+Use a small Phillips head screwdriver to remove the screws.

 Once the screws are out, you can use your box cutter to pry the back plate from the front plate.
-It takes a bit of force and will make a loud snapping sound as it separates, so don’t worry about breaking it because you wont.
+It takes a bit of force and will make a loud snapping sound as it separates, so don’t worry about breaking it because you won’t.
 Once you’ve created some space with the box cutter, you can use your fingers to do the rest of the work.

 When you’ve pried it apart, it will be in three pieces.

-Locate the button that corresponds with the number 8 on the keypad by cross referencing it with the rubber keypad on the front plate.
+Locate the button that corresponds with the number 8 on the keypad by cross-referencing it with the rubber keypad on the front plate.
 Each foil circle is a button and you’ll notice that the layouts match up.
 The number 8 button on our phone is the second one from the bottom of the middle row.
 Once you’ve found it, cut the metal foil from it with a box cutter.

 This will expose a copper ring with a copper circle in the middle of it.
 We need to solder a wire to each of them without crossing them.

-If you screw the next step up, then the phone will be ruined and you’ll have to buy another.
+If you screw the next step up, the phone will be ruined and you’ll have to buy another.

-Don’t worry, it’s not that hard.
-But you’ll probably want to practice on a circuit board before proceeding.
+Don’t worry.
+It’s not that hard but you’ll probably want to practice on a circuit board before proceeding.

-TIP: You can buy circuit boards like this from Radio Shack for $5.
-They also sell wire, solder and soldering irons.
+Tip: You can buy circuit boards like this from Radio Shack for $5.
+They also sell wire, solder, and soldering irons.

 Once you can solder wires this close without having the solder touch, you’re ready to move on to the real deal.

 With a soldering iron, place a small amount of solder on the tip of a wire.
+Don’t go overboard.

-Now solder the wire to the copper circle in the middle of the copper ring.
-The solder can not touch the gold ring around it or the button will be ruined.
-This is why you practiced first 😉
+Now, solder the wire to the copper circle in the middle of the copper ring.
+The solder cannot touch the gold ring around it or the button will be ruined.
+This is why you practiced first. 😉

 Repeat the same steps with another wire, this time soldering it to the outer ring.
 Again, make sure the ring stays separated from the circle.